 The aim is for Raven to create a kind of learning community where safety-net users can share their IT implementation experiences with one another, browse resources and solutions, and ultimately shorten a long and costly search process for both parties.

 As with any community, Raven’s value is only as good as the quality of its members.
 CCI will add dozens more vendors to the Raven database in the coming months, and it invites more to apply.
 CCI will also host a series of webinars to show safety-net organizations how to get the most out of Raven’s tools.
-The first two in the series will take place on November 16 and December 14.

 If you have feedback on Raven, I encourage you to share it directly with Ray Pedden of CCI, who worked long and hard to help Raven take flight.
 He and all of us at the foundation and CCI want to help safety-net organizations deploy technologies that enable them to serve their communities with the right care at the right time.

-Carl Bouthillette is a senior program investment officer for the CHCF Health Innovation Fund, which invests in technology and service companies with the potential to significantly lower the cost of care or improve access to care for low-income Californians.
+Carl Bouthillette is a former senior program investment officer for the CHCF Health Innovation Fund, which invests in technology and service companies with the potential to significantly lower the cost of care or improve access to care for low-income Californians.

 Prior to joining CHCF, Carl led the screening and evaluation process for HealthTech Capital, a network of angel investors focused on health care IT companies.
 He is the founder of Metis Lighthouse, a consulting firm providing strategic and commercial guidance to medical device and mobile health start-ups.
 Carl also volunteers as an advisor at StartX, an educational nonprofit accelerator.
 Carl also served as director of Coronary Marketing at Abbott Vascular and ran the company’s operations in Southeast Asia and Canada as general manager.
 At the start of his career, Carl was an early employee at a start-up company manufacturing custom DNA, genes, and peptides.
 Carl received a bachelor’s degree in biomedical sciences from Texas A&M University and a master’s degree in business administration from INSEAD in France.